Poland and the International Monetary Fund

 Poland was one of the founding members of the International Monetary Fund (IMF) in 1945.
 Under pressure from the Soviet Union, the country withdrew in 1950, believing that the organization had become a tool for the United States.
 Poland rejoined the IMF in 1986, following the end of martial law in Poland (1981–1983) and the withdrawal of the US veto against Polish membership.

 Poland's subsequent involvement with IMF lending facilities can be separated into two periods: emergence from communism and Stand-By Arrangements (SBA) from 1990 to 1996, followed by Flexible Credit Line (FCL) arrangements from 2009 to 2017.
-The first years mark Poland's transition from a planned to a market economy, aided by the IMF, followed by Poland's growth through the global financial crisis and Euro-zone crisis.
+The first years mark Poland's transition from a planned to a market economy, aided by the IMF, followed by Poland's growth through the 2008 financial crisis and Euro area crisis.
 In 2018, Poland purchased a large number of gold reserves, the largest purchase since 1983.